-The Library is again pleased to partner with the Emerging Writers’ Festival to present four free events as part of the wonderful 2021 program.
-The EWF kicks off in June.
+The Library was again pleased to partner with the Emerging Writers’ Festival to present four free events as part of the wonderful 2021 program.
 The festival is one of Australia’s most well-respected literary festivals.
-Read more about the events below and find out how you can participate.
+Catch up on what you may have missed!

 Owning the story